 To learn more about the factors that led to the decision to deny admission, the applicant should first contact the Graduate Division.
 An applicant who then wishes to appeal the decision must submit the request in writing to the Graduate Division within 30 calendar days of being notified that their admission was denied.
 Complaints that due process was not accorded or that the decision was in some way affected by illegal bias will be carefully investigated by the Graduate Division in consultation with the Graduate Group.
-Whether or not the recommendation is changed to favor admission of the applicant, the result is communicated to the applicant via a letter sent by the Graduate Dean within 60 calendar days of the date the appeals was received by the Graduate Division grievance.
+Whether or not the recommendation is changed to favor admission of the applicant, the result is communicated to the applicant via a letter sent by the Graduate Dean within 60 calendar days of the date the appeals was received by the Graduate Division.
+If the denial of admission still stands and the applicant wishes to further pursue the matter, an appeal to the Graduate Council is the final review step in any graduate admission grievance.
 The applicant must submit a final appeal to the Graduate Council within 30 calendar days of the written letter from the Graduate Dean.
-Decisions from the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate days of the written letter from the Graduate Dean.
-Decisions from the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate Council within 30 calendar days of the date the final appeal was received by the Graduate Council within 30 calendar days of the written letter from the Graduate Dean.
-Decisions from the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate Council within 60 calendar days of the date the final appeal was received by the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate Council.
+Decisions from the Graduate Council will be communicated to the applicant within 60 calendar days of the date the final appeal was received by the Graduate Council.